Steve is such a cool name.

 (Steve McQueen in the Oscar nominated film, “The Great Escape”.)

 The two Steve’s in this yarn are also very cool.
-They’re very different types of human beings mind you, but cool nonetheless.
-One was more of an acquaintance than an actual friend, and the other became more like a brother than simply a friend.
-One was tall, muscular, of broad stature and could play middle linebacker on anyone’s team, the other was of average height, slightly slump shouldered, a bit soft in the middle and would’ve looked far more natural sitting on a bar stool, than engaged in a goal-line stand.
-One was stamped from the gregarious mold, the other a bit reserved and prone to deep pondering.
-However, in one arena they were both cut from the same piece of cloth; they were both exceptionally gifted pilots.
+They are to be sure, very different types of human beings mind you, but totally cool nonetheless.
+One was an acquaintance, and the other became more like a brother in my life than simply a friend.
+One was tall, muscular, of broad stature and could play middle linebacker on anyone’s football team, the other was of average height, slightly slump shouldered, a bit soft in the middle and would’ve looked far more natural sitting on a bar stool, than engaged in a goal-line stand.
+One was stamped from a gregarious mold, the other a bit reserved and prone to deep pondering.
+However, in one very important arena they were both cut from the same piece of cloth; they were both exceptionally gifted pilots.

 Steve M. was a force to be reckoned with.
 As mentioned above, his physical being was impressive…think of the wrestler/actor John Cena, only taller.
-With that said, his personality was the magnet that drew folks to him.
-Although being something of giant among men (and women), he seemed to have the inner voice of a restless third grader.
+With that said, his personality was the magnet that drew folks to him, and although being something of giant among men, he seemed to have the inner voice of a restless third grader.
 He was perpetually up to something; a prank to play on someone, or a joke to spring on the next unsuspecting fool.
-However, from what I had heard from his pilot contemporaries in the Little Rock base, he was able to reign in the “Jokester” when it came time get serious in the flying machine (probably due to his training in the world of military aviation).
+However, from what I had gleaned from his pilot contemporaries in the Little Rock base, he was able to reign in the “Jokester” when it came time get serious in the flying machine (probably due to his training in the world of military aviation).
 One thing I will say about every single Marine I’ve shared a cockpit with over the last 4 decades; they’ve all been mountains of fun to work with, for they seemed to have an innate ability to NOT take themselves too seriously.
-However, when it was time to put on their game face…in other words, time to do “some of that pilot sh*t Mav”, there were few equals.
+However, when it was time to put on their game face…in other words, time to do “some of that pilot sh*t Mav”, there are few equals.
 For my tax dollars, I would have to say that “the Corps” turns out good…no, strike that… excellent…pilots.